amcharts/export/README.md

-fabric | {} | Overwrites the default drawing settings (fabricJS library) pdfMake | {} | Overwrites the default settings for PDF export (pdfMake library) removeImages | true | If true export checks for and removes "tainted" images that area lodead from different domains
+fabric | {} | Overwrites the default drawing settings (fabricJS library) pdfMake | {} | Overwrites the default settings for PDF export (pdfMake library) removeImages | true | If true export checks for and removes "tainted" images that area lodead from different domains divId | | ID or a reference to div object in case you want the menu in a separate container.

 ## Configuring export menu